Gunpowder engine: Cayley

 As part of his investigations of powered flight, George Cayley was concerned about the low power-to-weight ratio of steam engines, complaining that "the steam engine has hither proved too weighty and cumbrous for most purposes of locomotion."
 He took up development of a new engine design starting in 1807, and quickly settled on a gunpowder engines as the preferred solution, noting "Being in want of a simple & light first mover on a small scale for the purpose of some preparatory experiments on aerial navigation, I constructed one in which the force of gunpowder & the heat evolved by its explosion, acting upon a quantity of common air, was employed."

 His notebooks show a design of considerable improvement over those of Huygens and similar.
 In Cayley's design, two cylinders were arranged one over the other, the lower acting as a combustion chamber, and the upper containing a piston.
 A small charge of gunpowder was introduced into the bottom of the lower cylinder and lit by a hot rod heated by candles.
-The expanded gasses pushed the piston up, and this energy was captured in a large bow, in effect, drawing the bow back as if readying to fire an arrow.
-The bowstring pushed the piston rod back down as the gasses escaped and cooled, completing the cycle.
+The expanded gases pushed the piston up, and this energy was captured in a large bow, in effect, drawing the bow back as if readying to fire an arrow.
+The bowstring pushed the piston rod back down as the gases escaped and cooled, completing the cycle.

 In a later version, Cayley attempted to solve the problem of continual cycling.
 In this version, the combustion chamber was removed to a separate cylinder placed to the side of the power cylinder.
 Gunpowder was stored in the upper portion of this chamber, and small amounts were metered out to fall into the combustion area below.
-The hot gasses were then piped out of the combustion area into the power cylinder.
-This consisted of two pistons on a common piston rod, with the gasses flowing into alternate sides of the cylinder to form a double-acting engine.
+The hot gases were then piped out of the combustion area into the power cylinder.
+This consisted of two pistons on a common piston rod, with the gases flowing into alternate sides of the cylinder to form a double-acting engine.

 In a letter, Cayley stated that he had constructed one of these designs (although which is not mentioned), but also stated that it did not work very well.
 Over time he designed several flying machines using the engine, but no larger working model appears to have been attempted.